 - Avoid smoking, as women who smoke are more likely to experience common and severe hot flashes.

-- Try to keep cool in bed.
-Hot flashes that occur overnight (also known as night sweats) can be combatted by sleeping in a cool, comfortable environment.
+- Try to keep chill in bed.
+Hot flashes that occur overnight (also known as night sweats) can be combatted by sleeping in a chill, comfortable environment.
 We recommend using a “chill pillow” and lighter sheets and blankets.

 For women who have not had luck controlling or managing their hot flashes with these methods, we provide different potential treatment options.
 These include medications including hormone replacement therapies (HRT) that can help level out the body’s hormone levels as well as non-hormonal options that may also help.
 For more information on hot flashes and other women’s health issues or if you would like to request an appointment, please contact Gynecology Associates of Gwinnett today.
 You can also follow us on Facebook and Twitter for additional health tips, news, and more.